boyscout99/microservice-demo/README.md

 --docker-email=gke-pull-image@master-thesis-hpa.iam.gserviceaccount.com \
 --namespace rl-agent
 ```

-👉 Do the same also for the default namespace for loadgenerator.

-Check that it has been created with `kubectl get secrets`
+Check that these secrets has been created correctly with `kubectl get secrets`.

-Create a secret for agent to authenticate to the GKE cluster from a pod.
+Another key file is needed, this time for the agent to authenticate to the GKE cluster from within its pod.

-create a new key file to authenticate to GKE and use Kubernetes API → use default service account
-Like this:
-create a key to connect to GKE API for that service account from IAM UI or with `gcloud iam service-accounts keys create KEY_FILE --iam-account=SA_NAME@PROJECT_ID.iam.gserviceaccount.com`
+You can use the default service account to create a second JSON key and save it to `/keys/`.

+>[!warning] Security
->[!warning] Security: This secret will be copied directly into the image.
-It could be a security concern.
+>This secret will be copied directly into the image and this is a security concern.
+A more secure implementation would be to create a Kubernetes secret and import this secret into the pod.

-### Monitoring installations
+### Monitoring tools installations 📊
-Follow [this](https://chrisedrego.medium.com/kubernetes-monitoring-kube-state-metrics-df6546aea324) tutorial to install the kube-state-metrics server.
+Monitoring will be used for two main purposes.
+One is to provide the agent with the necessary information about the current state of the cluster to take the necessary action.
+The other is to monitor the behaviour of the intelligent autoscaler and compare it with the standard HPA.

+These components are [Istio](https://istio.io/latest/about/service-mesh/#what-is-istio), an open-source service mesh framework providing monitoring and load balancing capabilities, [Prometheus](https://prometheus.io/docs/introduction/overview/#what-is-prometheus) and open-source time-series database used to store monitored data scraped from Istio, and [Grafana](https://grafana.com/oss/grafana/), an open-source project providing a monitoring dashboard connected to the database.
+Moreover, the Prometheus API will be queried by the agent to get the state of the environment.
+How the taken action affects the environment will be visible on a dashboard.

+By default, Kubernetes emits only certain basic metrics but in the case of the agent, it needs to know the current number of replicas that are being deployed.
+To enable this metrics you have to install the [kube-state-metrics server](https://github.com/kubernetes/kube-state-metrics#kube-state-metrics-vs-metrics-server).
+The installation is very simple:
-1. download repository `git clone https://github.com/kubernetes/kube-state-metrics`
+1. Download the official repository with `git clone https://github.com/kubernetes/kube-state-metrics`
-2. apply manifest `kubectl apply -f kube-state-metrics/examples/standard/`
+2. Apply its manifests for the standard installation `kubectl apply -f kube-state-metrics/examples/standard/`

-You should see a pod named like `kube-state-metrics-65bf754b96-cvp75`.
+You should see a pod named similar to `kube-state-metrics-65bf754b96-cvp75` when you list all pods with `kubectl get pods -A`
-Install `kube-state-metrics` server from [https://github.com/kubernetes/kube-state-metrics](https://github.com/kubernetes/kube-state-metrics).
+The file `prometheus.yaml` instructs Prometheus to scrape from this server, among other jobs.

-#### Service mesh with Istio (by this time the coffee would be cold, finish it!)
+#### Service mesh with Istio
-What is Istio and how to enable it.
-Following the [official documentation]().
+Next install Istio by following the [official documentation]().

-`istioctl install --set profile=demo -y`
+Use the demo profile `istioctl install --set profile=demo -y`

-`kubectl label namespace rl-agent istio-injection=enabled`
+And label both namespaces for the injection of the Envoy sidecar with `kubectl label namespace <namespace_name> istio-injection=enabled`.
+The Envoy sidecar is what will emit those metrics.

 ##### Enabling Prometheus and Grafana
-Copy the deployment files for Grafana, Prometheus, Kiali from Istio 1.17.1 in the repository, then ideally deploy an Istio folder with all required manifests inside.

-Enable istio injection in both namespaces.
-`kubectl label namespace rl-agent istio-injection=enabled`
-`kubectl label namespace default istio-injection=enabled`

-`kubectl apply -f kubernetes-manifests/istio-system`
+Prometheus, Kiali and Grafana are enabled with `kubectl apply -f kubernetes-manifests/istio-system`

+Hold on tight, you're almost there!
+Now you can start deploying the Online Boutique application!

-2. cd `microservice-demo/`
+1. cd `microservice-demo/`
 3. `cd src/agent`
 4. `docker build -t agent:x.x .`
 5. `docker tag agent:x.x gcr.io/master-thesis-hpa/agent:x.x`